Priority Start 20″

 The Start’s Grease-free Belt Drive

-With an internal hub in which the gears shift through movements of the belt, the Start 20 is derailleur-free!
-Why does this matter?
+The Start 20 featured an internally-geared hub which allows the gearing of the bike to take place inside the hub of a bike, versus with a bulky derailleur.
 Instead of a derailleur moving a chain up and down a cassette, the Start’s hub smoothly changes the gearing of the bike inside an enclosed rear hub.
 With no external moving parts, the gearing system on the Start requires very little maintenance and also provides much smoother gear changes.
 Derailleurs are perhaps the most delicate part of a bike, and with the way kids throw their bikes around, are the most likely to get damaged and cause serious problems on a kid’s bike.
 This, of course, is not an issue with the Priority 20 because it doesn’t have a derailleur!

 An additional advantage of an internally-geared hub over a derailleur is that the bike doesn’t have to be moving to shift gears.
 If only we had a dollar for every time we’ve shouted, “Don’t shift gears if you’re not moving!!”
 On a traditionally geared bike with a cassette and a derailleur, shifting while the bike is standing still can cause the chain to jump up and down as it shifts roughly while the chain settles into place.
 Over time, this can cause the entire shifting system to become less responsive and in need of expert tuning.
 And of course, kids do this all the time!
 Just one more reason the internally-geared hub really is a big win for kids’ bikes.